phetsims/unit-rates/doc/model.md

 A *ratio* is a comparison of two numbers.
 The two numbers are called *terms*.
 Ratios can be represented in different ways; in this simulations, they are represented as *fractions*.
-The 2 terms in the rate are herein referred to as *numerator* and *denominator*, based on their position in the fraction.
+The 2 terms in the rate are herein referred to as the *numerator* and the *denominator*, corresponding to their function in the fraction.

 A *rate* is a ratio where the measurements are in different units.
 A *unit rate* is a rate where the denominator is 1.